-How can we continue improving critical thinking skills long after we’ve begun the practice?
-These are valuable ways of improving our critical thinking skills.
+How can we continue improving critical thinking skills long after we’ve begun their practice?
+In this section you’ll find some practical and beneficial ways of doing just that.
 As you incorporate these ideas, critical thinking will gradually get more comfortable until it finally becomes second nature.

 1. Do a Daily Review